openstack-infra/system-config/doc/source/gerrit.rst

 The Gerrit installation at /home/gerrit2 is located on a Cinder volume.
 See :ref:`cinder` for details on volume management.
-Note that SSD volumes are used (and they have a mininum size of 100G).
+Note that SSD volumes are used (and they have a minimum size of 100G).

 Gerrit Configuration
 --------------------